RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

 2. >Welcome to a new year at Hogwarts!
 Before we begin our banquet, I would
     like to say a few words.
 And here they are:
     Nitwit!
 Blubber!
 Oddment!
 Tweak!
 J. K. Rowling
+3. >That brain of mine is something more than merely mortal, as time will show, Ada Lovelace
 ## Marco teórico
 1. >Human beings, who are almost unique in having the ability to learn from the experience of others, are also remarkable for their apparent disinclination